- Message from the Director

 Q. Who has access to my conduct record?

 A. A student’s conduct file is kept for internal record-keeping purposes and to provide some insight into a student’s past behavior if additional problems arise.
 Past decisions that resulted in a finding of responsibility will be considered in subsequent hearings when sanctions are determined.
 These records are released to no one other than university officials at WKU who have a legitimate need to know and others as permitted by law.
 In cases involving violent behavior, the accuser may elect to be notified of the outcome of the hearing.
-This single exception is in keeping with the reauthorization of Higher Education Act (1998) and the Students’ Right to Privacy Act, as amended.
+This single exception is in keeping with the re-authorization of Higher Education Act (1998) and the Students’ Right to Privacy Act, as amended.
 Discipline records are maintained for five years from the date of an incident.
 Students and alumni may authorize record releases.
-Record release forms can be completed in the Office of Student Conduct.
+Record release forms can be completed in the Office of Judicial Affairs.

 Q. Will my parents find out?